6174/comflowyspace/CONTRIBUTION.md

 // ...
 ```

-Next, open the localization text file: `packages/common/i18n/ALL_LANG.ts`
+Finally, open the localization text file: `packages/common/i18n/ALL_LANG.ts`.
 Add the translation key and the corresponding translation text to the file.
 For example:

 ```tsx
 const ALLLang: i18nAllLang = {